yami0307/json_VIEWER_/README.md

-# json_VIEWER_
-I created a Json Viewer which converts json code into a HTML table
+A basic JSON Viewer which converts JSON data into a beautiful HTML Table with features like Paginization, Filtering, etc.

+Technologies Used:

+      • HTML5
+      • CSS3
+      • JavaScript
+      • jQuery